papsti/macpan-workshop/syllabus.md

 We will use this model refinement cycle to provide context when concepts are introduced in the workshop.
 The instructor will take a modelling example through one cycle during the workshop (TODO: what should this example be?).
 Participants will be given time to try some of these techniques on [their own models that they have come prepared with](#suggested-preparation).

-## Materials

-There will not be enough time in the workshop to cover all of `macpan2`, so there will be a companion set of online materials [^milestones] that will cover all of the options available to modellers.
-In the workshop, we will follow one example through one full iteration of the [model refinement cycle](#background).
-Variations on each skill that is covered will be described in the companion material.

 ## Objectives

 The overall goal of the workshop is to train epidemiological modellers to use `macpan2` software in their efforts to use compartmental modelling to support public health.
 Each [session](#schedule) will cover techniques associated with one step in the [model refinement cycle](#background).

+There will not be enough time in the workshop to cover all of `macpan2`, so there will be a [companion set of online materials](#materials) that will cover all of the options available to modellers.
+In the workshop, we will follow one example through one full iteration of the [model refinement cycle](#background).
+Variations on each skill that is covered will be described in the [companion material](#materials).
+Where applicable, the lists of workshop objectives link to lists of these variations.

 <!-- omit from toc -->
-### Exploration
+#### Session 1: Exploration

 Participants will learn how to do the following types of tasks required for exploring model simulations.